The Best Amino Acids For Muscle Growth? All of Them. Here's The Best Way to Get Them.

-But before you think about buying too many amino acid supplements ask yourself if you’re eating enough protein.
+Before you think about buying too many amino acid supplements, ask yourself if you’re eating enough protein.

 If you eat enough protein from the right sources, you’ll be 95% of the way there to getting the optimal amount of aminos acids for muscle growth.

 So the short answer to the question of the best amino acids for muscle growth is all of them.
-Because eating enough protein is the key to building muscle.
+Eating enough protein is the key to getting in all of the amino acids you need to build muscle.

 But let’s dig deeper.
 While all amino acids play a role in muscle growth, some are more crucial than others, especially if you’re trying to build muscle.